 Advantages of KPO

-- KPO helps to minimize unemployment and support their economy, and high-end services are delivered at a reduced cost
+- KPO helps to minimise unemployment and support their economy, and high-end services are delivered at a reduced cost.

 - Offer flexibility to time management skill and HRM.

 Limitations of KPO

 - Safety- labelled business details can be lost.

 - The employee’s integrity and the quality of his work can not be guaranteed.

 - KPO is time-consuming, so it fails to offer the client requiring instant results with a rapid fix.

 - Lack of coordination among partners may lead to complications due to language, legal and cultural barriers.

 - Personnel and work quality can’t be ensured.

 - Skilled Employee shortfall.